R. Kelly sexual abuse cases: Verdict and sentencing

 In their sentencing memorandum, prosecutors requested a 300-month prison sentence to be served consecutively to the sentence from the Eastern District of New York, effectively a life imprisonment.
 Arguing that Kelly's criminal conduct in Illinois was separate from the conduct of his previous conviction in New York and severe, the memorandum stated in its opening paragraph:Robert Kelly is a serial sexual predator who, over the course of many years, specifically targeted young girls and went to great lengths to conceal his abuse of Jane and other minor victims.
 To this day, and even following the jury verdict against him, Kelly refuses to accept responsibility for his crimes.
 To the contrary, Kelly brazenly blames his victims and argues that his abuse of 14, 15, and 16-year-old girls was justified because some of his victims as minors "wanted to pursue a romantic and sexual connection" with him and others remained in contact with him as adults.
 At the age of 56 years old, Kelly's lack of remorse and failure to grasp the gravity of his criminal conduct against children demonstrates that he poses a serious danger to society.
 Kelly goes so far as to insinuate that he—and not the young girls he abused—is the victim, because the federal government elected to prosecute him for egregious conduct that occurred throughout the United States for over 20 years.
 Kelly was sentenced in Chicago federal court on February 23, 2023.
 Judge Harry Leinenweber sentenced Kelly to 20 years: 19 concurrent to the 30-year sentence from New York and 1 year consecutively, effectively bringing his sentence to 31 years.

 On April 24, 2023, Kelly was transferred from the Metropolitan Correctional Center, Chicago to the Federal Correctional Complex, Butner in Butner, North Carolina.

 On April 26, 2024, the Seventh Circuit Court of Appeals rejected Kelly's appeal of the statute of limitations ruling and sentence imposed for his Chicago conviction.
-On October 7, 2024, the Supreme Court refused to hear any further appeal.
+On October 7, 2024, when Kelly was 57, the Supreme Court refused to hear any further appeal.

+In July 2026, Kelly formally appealed to president Donald Trump for a commutation of his prison sentence.